StrategyJune 4, 2026·11 min read

 Should you retake if your score went down from the first attempt?

-If your score decreased, it is worth investigating why before booking again.
+If your score decreased, it's worth investigating why before booking again.
 Check your score report.
 Think about what was different about test day.
 Identify specific areas to improve.
 Retaking without a clear diagnosis risks another disappointing result — and can make the whole process feel harder than it needs to.

 Will admissions committees judge you for retaking?